jennyzeng/CourseScheduling-Web/README.md

 ### Option2: Upload in terminal

-When our services are running, in another terminal, do
+When our services are running, in another terminal, You can follow these directories

 ```
 # To load course: